jinnaiyuu/jinnaiyuu.github.io/index.md

 ## Affiliation

-- Ph.D. student at the Department of Computer Science at Brown University, advised by [George Konidaris](http://cs.brown.edu/people/gdk/).
+- Engineer at Lily MedTech Inc.
-- Email: yuu_jinnai [at] brown [dot] edu
+- Email: ddyuudd [at] gmail [dot] com

 ## Biography

 - Summer 2019 I was at MSR Cambridge, UK.
 - Jun.
-2017- Ph.D. student at the Department of Computer Science at Brown University.
+2017-Jul.
+2020 Ph.D. student at the Department of Computer Science at Brown University.
 - Mar.
 2017-May.
 2017 Technical staff at RIKEN Center for Advanced Intelligence Project (AIP)
 - Mar.
 2017 M.A. from Graduate School of Arts and Sciences, the University of Tokyo.
 Advised by [Alex Fukunaga](http://metahack.org/index.html)
 - Mar.
 2015 B.S. degree from the University of Tokyo